LucaSilva-r/TaikoZucchini/README.md

 If any VID/PID/Serial is set, **older Taiko versions WILL have issues.** Clear them and click **Save**.

+### RPCS3: screenshots come out black

+Remote screenshots (the Connector's Screenshot button) read the RSX local memory the game scans out, which on real hardware *is* the displayed frame.
+RPCS3 renders on the host GPU and only copies the result back into guest-visible memory when **Configuration → GPU → Write Color Buffers** is enabled; with it off — the default — the capture is a buffer the emulator never wrote, so the image is black.
+Enable that option if you want screenshots under RPCS3; it costs performance and changes nothing on a real console.

 ## Release Contents

 A normal release should include: